Frequently Asked Questions

 County public health, social services, or tribal offices can provide local information and referrals, including advocacy, child care, community resources, county services, education, and medical specialists.
 For information and referrals, contact the child’s local county agency or tribe.

-If you have concerns or recently received a referral from a child’s school or child care provider, and a diagnosis of ASD or a related condition is suspected, contact your doctor or locate a provider to complete an assessment at Minnesotahelp.info or contact the Disability Hub at 1-866-333-2466 or https://mn.gov/autism
+If you have concerns or have recently received a referral from a child’s school or child care provider, and a diagnosis of ASD or a related condition is suspected, contact your doctor or locate a provider to complete an assessment at Minnesotahelp.info or contact the Disability Hub at 1-866-333-2466 or https://mn.gov/autism .

-34. Many treatments and supports for children with ASD are expensive.
-How can families afford them?
+34. Many treatments and supports for children with ASD are expensive, how can families afford them?

-• MDH works to make sure children and families can live their healthiest lives from prenatal care and healthy beginnings, through a youth’s transition to adulthood.
+- MDH works to make sure children and families can live their healthiest lives from prenatal care and healthy beginnings, through a youth’s transition to adulthood.